RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 | t6   | XRANGE x - + --> [100-2] | XRANGE x - + --> [100-2] |

 Notice that the DEL in t4 only removes 100-1, which is an entry that already exists at the t4.
-It does not remove 100-2 because this entry was not yet “observed” in that location.
+It does not remove 100-2 because this entry was not yet "observed" in that location.

 ### ID uniqueness